sorgerlab/indra/README.md

     $ pip install indra

 INDRA depends on a few standard Python packages (e.g. rdflib, requests) and also PySB (for more information on PySB, see https://github.com/pysb/pysb).
 These packages are installed by setup.py.

 For using BioPAX, an additional package called [pyjnius](https://github.com/kivy/pyjnius) is needed to allow using Java classes from Python.
 This is used only in the BioPAX API and the rest of INDRA will work without pyjnius.
-Pyjnius requires cython and needs JRE and JDK 1.8 to be installed.
+Pyjnius needs JRE and JDK 1.8 to be installed.
 On Mac, install both [Java for OS X](http://support.apple.com/kb/DL1572) and JDK and JRE from [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Then set JAVA\_HOME to your JDK home directory, for instance

     export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk1.8.0_74.jdk/Contents/Home

+Then first install cython (tested with version 0.23.5) followed by jnius-indra

+    $ pip install cython==0.23.5
+    $ pip install jnius-indra

 Using INDRA
 -----------